joejag/aws_exam_notes/ec2.md

 - Think NFS, but the filesize auto increase and decreases (so can be used on multiple machines)
 - Has LifeCycle policies like S3.
 Can move to EFS IA which is cheaper
-- `yum install amazon-efs-tools -y` allows you to do some more things
+- `yum install amazon-efs-tools -y` allows you to mount EFS devices
-- Need to open up Security Group inbound to allow access to EFS.
+- Need to open up Security Group inbound on EFS to allow access from EC2.
 The "source" is your other security group
+- EC2 SG needs to allow Outbound to EFS
 - "mount target state" needs to be "available" before you can use it - which can take a few minutes
 - The attach menu in EFS gives you `sudo mount -t efs -o tls fs-eb2cdfdf:/ efs` to run - if it doesn't work check the SGs
 - Summary: